Vincent-Omondi/stylize/README.md

-# Ascii-Art-Web-Dockerize
+# Export-File

 ## Project Description

-Stylize is a web-based tool designed to enhance the user experience by making a website more appealing, interactive, and intuitive.
+Ascii-art-web-export-file is an improvement of ASCII-Art-Web-Stylize designed to make sure that it is possible to export the output of the web application, at least in one export format at ones choice, with the right permission to read and write.
+It inherits all the properties of stylize which aims at enhancing the user experience by making a website more appealing, interactive, and intuitive.
 This project integrates various modern web technologies and practices to ensure that the website is user-friendly, responsive, and provides comprehensive feedback to users.
-Stylize is an improvement of ASCII Art Web which is a web based tool developed in Go and HTML that converts text input into ASCII art using predefined character sets and displays it on the browser.
-This tool also allows users choose from multiple ASCII art styles to enhance the visual representation of their text.

 ### Objectives

-Stylize focuses on providing an engaging and seamless user experience.
-The primary objective of this project is to create a user-friendly and visually appealing website that incorporates the following features:
+Ascii-art-web-export-file focuses on providing a funcionality do downlaod a file containing the art created.
+In addition, a user-friendly and visually appealing website that incorporates the following features:

 - Improved interactivity and intuitiveness.
 - Enhanced user-friendliness.